aspectron/cargo-nw/README.md

 ## Overview

 `cargo-nw` allows creation custom application deployment packages for NW applications by bundling application files with NW binaries.
-This tool was created to build Node Webkit Rust WASM applications, but it can be used with any new or existing project.
+This tool was created to build NW Rust WASM applications, but it can be used with any new or existing project.

 The deployment is controlled by `nw.toml` manifest file that allows full customization of information packages in distributables, creation of additional actions (such as program executions during different stages of the build process), copying groups of files using globs or regex filters.